dylanaraps/neofetch/Readme.md

 # fetch.sh

+### I'm currently rewriting the script from scratch with portability in mind.

 This is the home of my fetch script!
 This script gathers info <br\>
 about your system and prints it to the terminal.